Using an Employee Stock Ownership Plan (ESOP) for Business Continuity in a Closely Held Company

 Financing an ESOPThe simplest way to use an ESOP to transfer ownership is to have the company make tax-deductible cash contributions to the ESOP trust, which the trust then uses to gradually purchase the owner's shares.
 Alternatively, the owner can have the ESOP borrow the funds needed to buy the shares.
 In this way, larger amounts of stock can be purchased all at once, up to 100% of the equity.
 Normally, the bank will loan to the company, which then reloans to the ESOP, not necessarily on the same terms.
 In some cases, such as when the total debt would exceed current book value, the bank may also want a personal guarantee, or may be willing to loan only part of the total sought.
 In that case, the ESOP would buy part of the shares now, and part after some of the debt has been paid.

-If a commercial lender cannot be found, the owner can take back a note.
+Perhaps half of all ESOPs, however, are funded instead by a seller note.
+The ESOP acquires the shares then pays back the seller at a reasonable rate of interest (not more than what a commercial lender would charge for loans of similar risk.)
+Sellers often like this idea because not only do they get their shares sold, but they get a reasonably good rate of return on the note.
 In this scenario, however, the rollover would apply only to what is reinvested in the first year.
 The entire amount of the sale could only be reinvested, therefore, if the seller has other funds available or, as normally happens, the seller borrows money from a bank to buy special ESOP bonds that qualify for this kind of sale (an increasingly common approach).
 The seller then repays the banks with the proceeds of the note.
 However the money is obtained, the price is set by an independent appraiser, as discussed below.

 If the company is a C corporation and the owner has held the shares for at least three years, once the ESOP owns 30% of the company's shares, the owner can reinvest the gains in the securities of other U.S. companies (other than real estate trusts, mutual funds, and other passive investments) within 12 months after or three months before the sale, no taxes are due until the replacement securities are sold.
 If the owner buys income-yielding securities and lives on the proceeds, giving them to an estate at death, no capital gains tax is due.
 If part of the securities are sold, tax is due only on a prorated basis.
 (This tax incentive is not available for S corporation owners.)